 The only SMR technique we are aware of that does not fit into the SMR automaton framework out of the box is FL.
 Recall that FL does not free the memory it manages.
 Instead, it simply stores the addresses that have been retired and redistributes them for threads to reuse.
 This resembles a direct influence of the SMR algorithm on the client data structure, which cannot be encoded with SMR automata as they do not support return values.
-In order to support FL, we adopt the practice of Abdulla et al. [2013, 2017].
+In order to support FL, we adopt the practice of Abdulla et al. [2013 \mathfrak{C} , 2017 \mathfrak{C}].
 We assume that (i) retired addresses are freed immediately, and that (ii) freed addresses may be accessed safely.
-With those assumptions, we can use \mathcal{O}{Base} as a specification for FL.
+With those assumptions, \mathcal{O}{Base} specifies FL.